Parsl/parsl/docs/userguide/futures.rst

            print(f.read())

 .. note::
-      # TODO BENC:
-      the added .filepath here is only needed on python 3.5.
+      Adding `.filepath` is only needed on python 3.5.
 With python
       >= 3.6 the resulting file can maybe be passed to open directly.
-      Maybe this should be a .. note:: ?
-      I actually need to check if fspath protocol is used even when File is still a str, as it is at the point that this patch is written.